RegenPass-eth-denver/.github/profile/README.md

 - **Marketing & Promotional Campaigns**
   Enhance event marketing by offering exclusive, collectible digital rewards that can double as discount coupons or access passes for future events.

+## User Interaction and Data Flow
+1. **Geo-Verification**:
+   The user arrives at the event and is geo-verified to ensure they are within the designated event zone.
+2. **Booth Scanning**:
+   The user scans a booth using their mobile camera.
+3. **AI Analysis**:
+   The AI agent analyzes booth banners to determine the corresponding blockchain.
+4. **AR Engagement**:
+   Augmented reality overlays provide interactive digital assets related to the event, enhancing the overall experience.
+5. **Transaction Building**:
+   A tailored transaction builder is provided based on the detected blockchain.
+6. **Minting Confirmation**:
+   Upon user confirmation, the transaction is executed on the correct chain via CCIP.
+7. **POAP Issuance**:
+   The POAP is minted and immediately displayed in the user’s wallet.
+8. **Leaderboard & Random Winner Selection**:
+   The user is added to a leaderboard, where lucky winners are selected using Chainlink VRF for fair and transparent random selection, granting exclusive event-specific perks.

+## Project Architecture and Development Process
+- **Frontend**:
+  A mobile-first web interface with integrated camera functionality for real-time scanning.
+- **Backend**:
+  Incorporates AI-powered booth recognition, geo-fencing for event verification, and AR enhancements.
+- **Smart Contracts**:
+  Deployed on Base Sepolia & Ethereum Sepolia, supporting both direct and cross-chain minting.
+- **Cross-Chain Execution**:
+  Leverages Chainlink CCIP for seamless cross-chain POAP minting.
+- **Random Winner Selection**:
+  Utilizes Chainlink VRF to fairly select lucky winners among event attendees for exclusive rewards.